List of Transformers film series cast and characters: Arcee

-Mirage
+Dino/Mirage

-Mirage (voiced by Pete Davidson in Rise of the Beasts, Francesco Quinn in Dark of the Moon) is an Autobot spy who has wrist blades and transforms into a red 2011 Ferrari 458 Italia and speaks with an Italian accent.
-He was credited as "Dino".
+Dino (voiced by Francesco Quinn in Dark of the Moon) is an Autobot spy who has wrist blades and transforms into a red 2011 Ferrari 458 Italia.
+He speaks with an Italian accent.
+This was Quinn's final role before his death shortly after the film's release.
+Dino was originally set to die alongside Que, though he ultimately survives.
+A prop used in filming depicting Dino's head could be spotted in the background in a scene in the final film.